michijs/michijs/README.md

 ### AsyncComponent
 Create a component whose content will load after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

+### Link
+Provides the ability to move around the web page without reloading the page.
+It uses the same attributes as an anchor tag but also allows the use of URL objects.
+Uses the goTo method.

 ## Custom element methods
 ### child
 Allows to get a child element from the host with the id